 The reason that I decided to write this is because we all have our crosses to bear.
 We all have something in our life that makes it just a bit more difficult than someone else’s life experience.
 It is in those moments that we must find the humor rather than the rage, sorrow or pity.
 We have to laugh at ourselves and the silliness of how our path in this life is peppered with challenges others don't have.
 Imagining the look on people’s faces as we swat wildly at the branch we didn’t see that brushes your face as you walk by it.
 Or perhaps the crack in the sidewalk or curb we trip over and flail our arms like some newborn baby taking their first step.
 Understanding the humor is the best way to deal with the slips, falls and head banging that is part of living in a world that isn't designed for you.
 A world that doesn’t care if you see it.
 Rather than looking at the embarrassment as a negative, another reason why you choose to not be part of the world, learn to laugh at yourself, to see the absurdity and rich comedic value.
 Dick Vandyke made a pretty good living falling over things and he could see.
 I’ve been accused often of being a glass half full kind of guy most of my life.
 When I fall, or bang into something or walk into the back of someone in the restroom, when I embarrass myself beyond what most think is acceptable I never let them see me wince.
 Instead, I make them laugh because in the end, laughter is in truth the best medicine.
 We only get this one life, we only get the one shot at being the best person we can be in spite of whatever our difficulties are so spend more time enjoying the life you have been given rather than lamenting over it.
 The next time you walk through that spider web or that branch reaches out and gently touches your face causing you to react, know that this is your “Academy” moment.
 Do the dance, swat wildly at the air as you scream at your imaginary attacker.
 Then stop, take a bow and accept your Oscar for best actor or actress in a comedic role.
 Enjoy the life you have and make the best out of what could be the worst.

-Photo below is me on the field dressed as an NFL referee complete with sunglasses and White Cane.
-Truth is, I'm really not a referee 😎
+Photo below is me on the field dressed as an NFL referee complete with sunglasses and White Cane making calls.
+Truth is, I'm really not a referee, but the imagery its funny 😎